Estimator of the Mean Squared Prediction Error Using Cross-Validation

 crossval returns a list containing the following components:

-mspeA vector of MSPE estimates, each corresponding to a base learners (in chronological order).
+mspeA vector of MSPE estimates, each corresponding to a base learner (in chronological order).

-oos_residA matrix of out-of-sample prediction errors, each column corresponding to a base learners (in chronological order).
+cv_residA matrix of out-of-sample residuals, each column corresponding to a base learner (in chronological order).

 cv_subsamplesPass-through of